terryluan12/Inventro/README.md

   Users can assemble carts, add or remove items, and submit requests for stock movements through RESTful endpoints.
 This represents realistic warehouse workflows (e.g., picking orders, internal transfers) and showcased multi-entity state management in the database.

 - **Dashboarding:**
   Server-rendered dashboards summarize available items, recent activity, and quick links to common flows.
-Dashboards are built using Bootstrap and HTMX, with support for auto-refreshing stats and basic visualizations so operators could see the current state at a glance.
+Dashboards are built using Bootstrap and HTMX, with support for basic visualizations so operators could see the current state at a glance.

 - **Persistence & Resilience:**
   PostgreSQL data survives pod restarts through PVCs.
 Backup CronJobs exported snapshots to object storage, providing a recovery path in case of data corruption or accidental deletions.